 \section{The Main Theorems}

-Throughout this article, $k$ is an algebraically closed field of characteristic zero, $G$ is a reductive algebraic group over $k$.
-Let ${\rm Irr}(G)$ denote the set of isomorphism classes of irreducible representations of $G$, and the class of the trivial representation is denoted by $0$.
-A variety over $k$ means a reduced separated scheme of finite type over $k$.
-A $G$-variety (resp. $G$-scheme) means a variety (resp. scheme) over $k$ with an action of $G$.
+Throughout this paper, $k$ is an algebraically closed field of characteristic zero and $G$ is a reductive algebraic group over $k$.
+Let ${\rm Irr}(G)$ be the set of isomorphism classes of irreducible representations of $G$.
+The class of the trivial representation is denoted by $0$.
+A variety over $k$ is a reduced separated scheme of finite type over $k$.
+A $G$-variety (resp. $G$-scheme) is a variety (resp. scheme) over $k$ with an action of $G$.